-Outdoor sipping season is finally upon us, whether you’re lounging on a blanket on the front lawn, sitting on a stoop, opening a beach chair in the driveway, or transforming a tiny patch of patio into the place to be.
+Outdoor sipping season is upon us, whether you’re lounging on a blanket on the front lawn, sitting on a stoop, opening a beach chair in the driveway, or transforming a tiny patch of patio into the place to be.
 To celebrate, we’re sharing some of our favorite wine cocktails.
 While wine NEEDS no embellishment, there’s no harm in mixing it up every once in a while.
 Literally.

 White Wine Spritzer